ronkok/Hurmet/docs/en/manual.md

 Tired of saving files to the Download folder?
 You can pick the folder where you save files, but first you have to change a browser setting.
 In Chrome and Edge, go to ⋯ | Settings | Advanced | Downloads and in Firefox, go to ≡ | Options | Downloads.

+#### Printing page numbers

+Browsers will print page numbers only if you check the *Headers and footers* box.
+Unfortunately, that will usually include other unwanted information.
+Firefox is the only browser that enables you to customize the print header and footer.
+Here are the [complicated instructions](https://support.mozilla.org/en-US/questions/1323433).

 ## Markdown

 Hurmet can export or import a document in [Markdown](https://guides.github.com/features/mastering-markdown/ "Markdown") format.
-This is useful for collaboration
+This is useful for collaboration.

 Say that you have written a calculation.
 It’s awesome and you want to share it so that others can use it as a template.
 An easy way to share work is via a GitHub [Gist](https://gist.github.com/ "Gist").
 Then anyone can view it, download it, or comment on it.
 If it is in Markdown format, you can read the Gist right there on GitHub.
 Here’s an [example](https://gist.github.com/ronkok/7fec7d11f6fb6a031e5a0827e3531d68).